A wealth of character abound.

 A wealth of character.

-What of The Red Lion which has been dispensing hospitality for centuries?
-The cellars (inhabited by a mischievous ghost who finds it amusing to turn off the beer taps and icemaker) date from the 12th century, and the original ‘one up, one down’ structure which is now the bar from the 16th.
-Over the years The Lion has been gradually extended to form the lovely old building it is today.
+The Red Lion has been dispensing hospitality for centuries.
+The cellars (inhabited by a mischievous ghost) date from the 12th century, and the original ‘one up, one down’ structure which is now the bar from the 16th.
+Over the years The Red Lion has been gradually extended to form the lovely old building it is today.
 Beamed ceilings, creaky sloping floors and a wealth of character abound.
-The present owners purchased the hotel in 1991 and have since sympathetically upgraded The Lion whilst still retaining the essential character of this lovely old country Inn.
+The Inn was owned by the same family from 1991 until it joined the Daniel Thwaites family in 2021.